 Together with The Duchess of Cornwall, His Royal Highness shows his support through official visits, military links, charitable activities and other special events such as the opening of the Commonwealth Games in Delhi, India.

-Since 1969, The Prince has visited 41 Commonwealth countries, many of them on several occasions.
+The Prince has visited 41 Commonwealth countries, many of them on several occasions.

 In November 2013, The Prince of Wales and The Duchess of Cornwall undertook a nine day visit to India before moving onto Sri Lanka where The Prince represented Her Majesty The Queen at the 2013 Commonwealth Heads of Government meeting (CHOGM).